-The appropriations in this section are subject to the following conditions and limitations: 12
+11 The appropriations in this section are subject to the following conditions and limitations:

-- (1) \$1,336,000 of the highway safety account--state appropriation and \$550,000 of the school zone safety account--state appropriation are provided solely for funding traffic safety task forces. - (2) The commission may oversee no more than five pilot projects implementing the use of automated traffic safety cameras to detect speed violations. - (a) The commission shall comply with RCW 46.63.170 in administering the projects. - (b) In order to ensure adequate time in the 2009-11 fiscal biennium to evaluate the effectiveness of the pilot projects, any projects authorized by the commission must be authorized by December 31, 2009. - (c) By January 1, 2011, the commission shall provide a report to the legislature regarding the use, public acceptance, outcomes, and other relevant issues regarding automated traffic safety cameras demonstrated by the projects. - (3) \$2,670,000 of the highway safety account -- federal appropriation is provided solely for a target zero trooper pilot program, which the commission shall develop and implement in collaboration with the Washington state patrol.
+(1) \$1,336,000 of the highway safety account--state appropriation and \$550,000 of the school zone safety account--state appropriation are provided solely for funding traffic safety task forces.

+- (2) The commission may oversee pilot projects implementing the use of automated traffic safety cameras to detect speed violations within cities that have a population over five hundred thousand.
+However, no more than three automated traffic safety cameras may be used to detect speed violations within any one jurisdiction. - (a) The commission shall comply with RCW 46.63.170 in administering the projects. - (b) In order to ensure adequate time in the 2009-11 fiscal biennium to evaluate the effectiveness of the pilot projects, any projects authorized by the commission must be authorized by December 31, 2009. - (c) By January 1, 2011, the commission shall provide a report to the legislature regarding the use, public acceptance, outcomes, and other relevant issues regarding automated traffic safety cameras demonstrated by the projects. - (3) \$2,670,000 of the highway safety account--federal appropriation is provided solely for a target zero trooper pilot program, which the commission shall develop and implement in collaboration with the Washington state patrol.
 The pilot program must demonstrate the effectiveness of intense, high visibility, driving under the influence enforcement in Washington.
 The commission shall apply to the national highway traffic safety administration for federal highway safety grants to cover the cost of the pilot program.
-If the pilot program is approved for funding by the national highway traffic safety
+If the pilot program is 1 for funding by the national highway traffic 2 approved safety 3 administration, and sufficient federal grants are received, the 4 commission shall provide grants to the Washington state patrol for the purchase of twenty-one fully equipped patrol vehicles in fiscal year 5 6 2010, and up to twenty-four months of salaries and benefits for eighteen troopers and three sergeants beginning in fiscal year 2011.
+7 8 The legislature anticipates that an additional \$1,830,000 will be 9 appropriated from the highway safety account -- federal in the 2011-13 fiscal biennium to conclude this pilot program.
+10